anthonyeden/ProPresenter-Stage-Display-Python/README.md

 # Installation on Raspberry Pi

-1. [Download and install NOOBS](https://www.raspberrypi.org/downloads/noobs/) with a desktop on your Raspberry Pi
+1. [Download and install Raspbian Desktop](https://www.raspberrypi.org/downloads/raspbian/) on your Raspberry Pi
 2. Connect your WiFi or Ethernet
 3. Open Terminal and run the following commands: